lombritz/filtering-matches-web/README.md

 ### Filtering Matches Web

-The Filtering Matches Web provides web app to find and filter matches.
+The Filtering Matches Web provides web app to find and filter matches using `filtering-matches-api`.

 #### Build Commands